-1 These electives are courses which may not be available at HCC.
+&lt;sup>1 These electives are courses which may not be available at HCC.

-Technology Studies: Electrical Option (EF06)
+College of Technology Pathway Program: Technology Studies: Electrical Option (EF06) Associate in Science Degree

 Transfer Program: The pre-technology, electrical option pathway offers a core of courses that will provide the foundation for the bachelor of science degree in Electrical Engineering Technology at Central Connecticut State University.
 Continuation requirements include a minimum grade of "C" and 64 hours of college credit as listed below.